swathiathul/Chinook-Music-Analysis/README.md

 # Chinook-Music-Analysis
+-- Chinook Music Store Database

-Analyzed the Chinook Music Store database to identify top artists, genres, and albums.
-Used advanced SQL (CTEs) to extract trends in customer behavior and sales.
-Created Excel visualizations to support insights and recommend data-driven sales strategies.
+-- Analyzed the Chinook Music Store database to identify high-performing artists, genres, and albums, supporting data-driven business decisions.

+-- Interpreted customer behavior patterns to provide actionable insights into music preferences and sales performance.

+-- Applied advanced SQL techniques, including Common Table Expressions (CTEs), subqueries, and joins, to efficiently retrieve and manipulate data.

+-- Used Excel to create charts and dashboards that highlighted key sales trends and supported stakeholder reporting.